 The Indian Panorama Section Of The 50th International Film Festival Of India 2019 Starts Today

-The Indian Panorama section of the 50th International Film Festival of India (IFFI) 2019 opened with the screening of National Award winning Gujarati film Hellaro directed by Shri Abhishek Shah in the feature film category at INOX in Panjim, Goa today.
+The Indian Panorama section of the 50th International Film Festival of India (IFFI) 2019 opened with the screening of National Award winning Gujarati film Hellaro directed by Shri Abhishek Shah in the feature film category at INOX in Panjim, Goa, today.
 A Kashmiri film 'Nooreh' directed by Shri Ashish Pandey opened the non-feature film category as well.

-The director of Nooreh who was present at the opening described the film as 'a story of small girl who still hopes for a better life'.
+The director of Nooreh who was present at the opening described the film as 'a story of (a) small girl who still hopes for a better life'.
 He added that he wanted to make a film which is relevant in today's time.
 He thanked the IFFI Jury for selecting his film for Indian Panorama.

 (Image Source: IFFI 2019 Twitter)